brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

 visualising the same thing.
 Here each black dot is a synapse, with x value the source neuron index, and y value the target neuron index.

-Let's see how these figures change as we change the probability of a
+Let’s see how these figures change as we change the probability of a
 connection:

 .. code:: ipython2